Updated February 5, 2024

 The bathroom is the room in your house that uses the most water.
 The toilet alone can account for 30 to 40% of all water consumption in a house during a year.
 However, people are often content to make only a few minor changes to this room, allowing the plumbing to deteriorate slowly.
 You may eventually want to have a complete bathroom remodel (a service we offer) to improve it.
 But one of the first steps you can take with an older bathroom is to replace the aging toilet.
-And this is a job that you must entrust to a licensed plumber.
+This is a job that you must entrust to a licensed plumber.

 If you notice cracking along the porcelain of the bowl or the tank of the toilet, you almost certainly need a replacement: either the bowl or the whole unit.
 These cracks will only worsen, leading to leaks that can ruin your floors and create mold and mildew.